samuelpmish/LBVH/README.md

 pip3 install lbvh
 ```

-and see https://github.com/samuelpmish/LBVH/tree/main/python for some basic examples of bounding box queries.

 The python bindings expect arrays of bounding boxes to be specified in one of the following formats:

 ```py